WiIIiamTang/block-munchers/README.md

 ### Online
-To play with someone **not on the same network**, the host player can follow the same process as above if the server is running on the same network as the game.
-Host with an empty ip address, and then connect with ``127.0.0.1:{port}``. **The other player must connect with the public ip address of your server.** Make sure the port is forwarded if needed.
+To play with someone **not on the same network**, the host player can follow the same process as above, if the server is running on the same network as the game.
+Host with an empty ip address, and then connect with ``{local-ip}:{port}``. **The other player, however, must connect with the public ip address of your server.** Make sure the port is forwarded if needed.

 Otherwise, if you're hosting the server somewhere else, both players will have to input the public ip address of the server alongside the port.
 Again, make sure your port is forwarded if you need to, and your firewall isn't blocking it either.